 Depending on your social campaign on assumptions is suicide.
 Two places can help you discover ideas and insights.

-First is through the analytics.
-From looking at the dashboard alone, you may understand how your audience interacts with your brand, product or service and a host of other factors.
+The first is through analytics.
+From looking at the dashboard alone, you may understand how your audience interacts with your brand, product, or service and a host of other factors.

 The information you gather can help in refining your social strategy while also drawing away from the mistakes that your competitors may have already committed.